Slayercortex/LeagueSharp/README.md

 ------------
 JungleTimers will draw all the timers from jungle camps, which you had vision on when they got cleared, on the minimap.

-LastHitMarker
+LasthitMarker
 --------------
-LastHitMarker draws circles around minions which can be killed with one autoattack.
+LasthitMarker draws circles around minions which can be killed with one autoattack.

 Considers also armor, magic resist, runes and mastieres.